dan-gamble/adonis-tips/Adonis Framework 4  Lucid ORM tips Cheat sheet (part 3) .md

-As you can see the name of the table is not correct, so we need to cahnge this line:
+As you can see the name of the table is not correct, so we need to change this line:

 ```javascript
 this.table('add_features_to_users', (table) => {